The Science Behind

 The Protocol Matters

 Interval rides teach the system your cardiac gain.
-That knowledge makes Zone 2 rides dramatically better.
-This is the switching cost—you cannot get this from a single ride.
+That knowledge makes later Zone 2 feedforward estimates materially better in simulation.

 Calibration Protocol Design